 Italian legislation on class actions (also under the Class Action Reform) has, in principle, adopted the opt-in system.
 However, a significant difference is introduced by the Reform.
-Indeed, under the current legislation, plaintiffs can opt in until the term fixed by the judge with the order admitting the class action at the outcome of the certification process.
-However, the Class Action Reform introduces the possibility for class members to opt in even after the decision on the merits of the class action Judicial authorisation 24 Do collective settlements require judicial authorisation?
+Under the previous legislation, plaintiffs could opt in until the term fixed by the judge with the order admitting the class action at the outcome of the certification process.
+The

+Class Action Reform has instead introduced the possibility for class members to opt in even after the decision on the merits of the class action.

+Judicial authorisation

+Do collective settlements require judicial authorisation?

-Under the current legislation no judicial authorisation is needed, while under the Class Action Reform the settlement agreement must be authorised by the judge if it is reached after the decision by the judge has been given.
-National collective proceedings 25 If the country is divided into multiple jurisdictions, is a national collective proceeding possible?
+Under the former legislation no judicial authorisation was needed, while under the new class action law the settlement agreement must be authorised by the judge if it is reached after the court decision has been given.

+National collective proceedings

+If the country is divided into multiple jurisdictions, is a national collective proceeding possible?
 Can private actions be brought simultaneously in respect of the same matter in more than one jurisdiction?

 Not applicable.

+Collective-proceeding bar

-Collective-proceeding bar 26 Has a plaintiffs' collective-proceeding bar developed?
+Has a plaintiffs' collective-proceeding bar developed?